ChemotherapyFDA-approvedFirst-line

 How it works

-Nab-paclitaxel is a formulation of paclitaxel that is attached to albumin, allowing it to be delivered directly to cancer cells.
-It works by disrupting the microtubule network in cancer cells, causing cell death.
+Nab-paclitaxel is a formulation of paclitaxel that is attached to albumin, which helps it to be more easily absorbed by cancer cells.
+It works by interfering with the microtubules in cancer cells, which are necessary for cell division, and eventually leads to cell death.

 Cancer types